All comparisons

 What is the best Dragon Dictation alternative for Mac?

-If your goal is daily dictation on macOS, Speakmac is the closest fit because it keeps the workflow native to the Mac instead of requiring a platform change.
+If your goal is daily dictation on macOS, Speakmac is the closest fit because it keeps the workflow native to the Mac — local dictation into any app — instead of requiring a platform change.

 Why not just use Dragon on Windows?